Pomona Fox Theater

-The Fox Theater in Pomona, California was opened by Fox West Coast Theatres on April 23, 1931.
+The Fox Theater in Pomona, California was opened by Fox West Coast Theatres on April 24, 1931 with Spencer Tracy in “6 Cylinder Love”.
 The auditorium seated 1,751 in orchestra and balcony levels.

 The Fox Theatre reopened with a April 18, 2009 gala fundraising dinner and ball, with actress Carol Channing as a special guest and many people appearing in 1930’s period dress.
 The Fox Theatre now hosts concerts, films and other events.

 The Fox Theater was placed on the National Register of Historic Places in 1981.